Ways to get involved

 Meet and chat with staff and people living in your area to discuss topics about the city or your area.
 The Get Togethers are informal and family friendly opportunity to influence a wide range of services and tell us what matters most to you.
 Feedback from the sessions is provided in “you talk we listen” and in the Impact Bulletin, see separate pages for the detail.

 Sessions are open to all tenants, leaseholders, family members and representatives of Tenants and Residents Association.

-The Get Togethers are held regularly and you can find out the dates for the next round of Get Togethers and the discussion topics on our Get Together dates webpage.
+The Get Togethers are held regularly and you can find out more about them on our Get Together webpage.

 Meet with your Tenancy Officer and walk every street in your area.
 You can tell them about the problems on your estate or make suggestions.
 Walks last around 1.5 hours.
 For dates, please visit our Estate Inpections webpage.